What To Pack For Curaçao? The Ultimate Packing Guide To Paradise

 Here’s a list of what I packed for Curaçao:

 A few dresses.
-I like a mix of short flowery dresses and maxi dresses for evenings.
+I like a mix of short flowy dresses and nicer maxi dresses for evenings since Curacao has pretty nice restaurants.

-I love packing a simple maxi dress that looks casual enough to wear when out an about (also great for pictures!) but can look dressier when I pair it up with a cool sweater or belts for nights out.
-Currently, this is my go-to dress for this:
+I love packing a simple maxi dress that looks casual enough to wear when out and about (also great for pictures!) but can look dressier when accessorized for nights out.

 Lots of bathing suits + cover-ups.